 Put simply: if something is difficult to do, it will cost time and money.

 That’s why automation is the single, most effective means of reducing the cost of the expense reporting process to your business.

-The Aberdeen Group report shows demonstrates that where there is some degree of expense automation, the cost of processing a single report drops drastically from $20.65 to just $7.50.
+The Aberdeen Group report shows demonstrates that where there is some degree of expense automation, the cost of processing a single report drops by more than 60%.